SPC7RE/HackerRank/readme.md

 # Hacker Rank Challanges

-Place to gather and organize solved challenges.
+Repo to gather and organize solved challenges.